 Not everything is covered by insurance companies.
 This doesn’t mean you can’t get coverage, but you may need to pay extra or go to a surplus broker for your liability policies.

-Some of the salon services many providers will not cover on a basic policy are:
+Some of the salon services many providers will not cover on a basic policy are as follows:

 - Tanning services